alinebastos/alinebastos/README.md

 More about me:

-- 🔭 I’m currently working as Sênior Front-End Software Developer | React | Node
-- 🌱 I’m currently learning React, React Native, Node, MongoDB, Software Architecture, Agile Methodologies, and E2E/Unit tests, besides my beloved JavaScript and CSS, that I will always be learning 💚
+- 🔭 I’m currently working as an Alternative Therapist.
+But I am also combining my IT skills with my Therapist skills.
+Also, I am open to front-end freelancer jobs.
-- 😄 Pronouns: She/Her
+- 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I almost ended up working as a flight attendant in 2001, before getting to know the web development world.

 ## Follow me